 If you’d like to switch between the Windows 8 style start menu and Windows 7 style classic start menu, you can do so in a click, with the help of this desktop gadget.
 Windows8 Start Menu gadget for Windows 8 makes it easy for you to effect the change.
 In one click you will able to change from the Windows 8 start menu to the Windows 7 start menu and vice versa.

-Pokki lets you add Start Button, Start Menu, Web apps and Gadgets to Windows 8 desktop.
-You can use Pokki as a social network tool, entertainment tool, business application or a utility.
-Pokki has a really cool interface, without much GUI components on it.
-Moreover the gadgets that install on Pokki have an awesome interface too.
+Pokki lets you add Start Button, Start Menu, Web apps, and Gadgets to Windows 8 desktop.
+You can use Pokki as a social network tool, entertainment tool, business application, or a utility.
+Pokki has a really cool interface, without many GUI components on it.
+Moreover, the gadgets that install on Pokki have an awesome interface too.

-Power 8 is another start menu replacer for Windows 8, styled and integrated inside taskbar.
+Power 8 is another start menu replacer for Windows 8, styled and integrated inside the taskbar.
 When you use this tool, you do not need to patch system files or add hooks over system objects.
 No app-init DLLs; additional services, drivers, registry keys, etc are added.
-It is an open source project.
+It is an open-source project.

-Well, these are some freeware which try to – sort of – add the start menu to Windows 8.
+Well, these are some freeware which tries to – sort of – add the start menu to Windows 8.
 Take your pick and let us know your favorite!

 My advice?
 Stop fighting the start screen and get used to it.
 Most of these freeware will not offer the same functionality, that you were used to in Windows 7.
 It would be nice if Microsoft were to give users options to choose the start screen or the start menu, but as of date, it doesn’t look like Microsoft is going to do away with the start screen.